HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Higher Order Graphical Attention

-Our attention module only considers one such path, as we are concerned with the feature-vector $\mathbf{x}_j(t)$ as opposed to the topological structure of the graph described by $\mathcal{P}$.
-In this sense, our approach contrasts with walk-based methods for multi-hop feature extraction \cite{michel2023path, kong2022geodesic, yeh2023random}, which must by necessity obtain a substantial number of such $\mathcal{P}$ for the precise reason of capturing the topology of the graph \cite{yeh2023random}.
-Following the strictly stronger expressivity of $k$-hop aggregation schemes than the $1$-WL isomorphism test, as proofed in \citet{zhang2023rethinking}, our model applies the weight $\alpha_{ijk}$ to paths of length $k$ varying such that $1 \leq k \leq K$.
+Our attention module only considers one such path, as we are concerned with the endpoint feature-vector $\mathbf{x}_j(t)$, as opposed to the remaining topological substructure of the graph described by $\mathcal{P}$.
+In this sense, our approach contrasts with walk-based methods for multi-hop feature extraction \cite{michel2023path,kong2022geodesic,yeh2023random}, which suffer from sequential sampling bias, and must by necessity obtain a substantial number of walk $\mathcal{P}$ for the precise reason of capturing the full topology of the graph \cite{yeh2023random}.
+HoGA, however, achieves this via $K$ parameterisations of a $k$-order line graph:

+\begin{definition}[$k$-Order Line Graph] The $k$-order line graph transform $L_k$ of a graph $G = (V, E)$ is a mapping that produces a new graph $L_k(G) = (V, E_k)$, where $(i, j) \in E_k$ if and only if there exists a shortest path of length $k$ between nodes $i$ and $j$ in $G$. \end{definition}

+Taking a walk on these $K$ line graphs allows for reduced bias to localized substructures encountered between endpoints of walk $\mathcal{P}$.
+In particular, following the strictly stronger expressivity of $k$-hop aggregation schemes than the $1$-WL isomorphism test \cite{zhang2023rethinking}, our model applies the weight $\alpha_{i,j,k}$ to paths of length $k$ varying such that $1 \leq k \leq K$.